tektheone/Flex_living_Reviews_Dashboard/QUICK_START.md

 npm install
 ```

-### Step 2: Set Up Hostaway Credentials
+### Step 2: Set Up API Credentials
 ```bash
 npm run setup
 ```
 This creates `.env.local` with the Hostaway API credentials automatically.
+Optionally edit the file to add your `GOOGLE_PLACES_API_KEY` so Google reviews are fetched in addition to Hostaway data.

 ### Step 3: Start the Server
 ```bash